CourtneyJa/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions provide a way to store for each user with a unique session ID.
+Sessions keep the user from having to sign in on every new request to the server for the site by saving session IDs as a session cookie and, when the user makes a new request, their cookie data is compared to the stored session data prior to granting access.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt creates a hash of the password upon client registering for the site.
+Instead of matching a password stored in the system, the password sent by the client gets hashed and this must match the “stored” hash for the username to gain access to the site.
+It also adds salt to prevent brute force attacks.

 - [ ] What does bcrypt do to slow down attackers?

+    Along with hashing the passwords entered by the clients, bcrypt adds a salt to the password.
+Salts are additional random data added to the input of the hashing function to make each password hash unique.
+With bcrypt we also add a “slow key” or iteration count that sets a timer for each login attempt prior to receiving a valid or invalid indication from the server.
+This reduces the number of passwords by second that a hacker could potentially figure out.

 - [ ] What are the three parts of the JSON Web Token?

+    The 3 parts are: header, payload and signature.

 ## Minimum Viable Product